Substance Abuse Testing & Background Screening Solutions

 The health and safety of our people are paramount during this time of crisis.

-In an attempt to reduce the risk of exposure to COVID-19 and limit employees from visiting clinics and testing centers during this unprecedented time, the Houston Business Roundtable’s (HBR) NASAP/NABSC Steering Committee has decided to suspend/waive all random and forced two-year testing effective immediately and through May 1, 2020.
+In an attempt to reduce the risk of exposure to COVID-19 and limit employees from visiting clinics and testing centers during this unprecedented time, the Houston Business Roundtable’s (HBR) NASAP/NABSC Steering Committee has decided to suspend/waive all random and forced two-year testing through June 30, 2020.

 Should this current declared state of emergency continue, additional waivers for testing may be added and notifications provided to all stakeholders.
 The NASAP/NABSC Steering Committee will continue to monitor the situation and may extend the waiver period as necessary.